Ngāruawāhia: Sport and recreation

-Football (soccer)

-Ngaruawahia United, known as "The Green Machine", is the local football (soccer) club, founded in 1968.
-Centennial Park serves as the home ground for the club, and has been the home venue for ASB Premiership side Waikato FC in past seasons.

-Rugby league

-The town's rugby league teams are Ngaruawahia Panthers and Tūrangawaewae.

-The 'Ngaruawahia Rugby League Club' is the oldest such club in the Waikato.
-Early games were played on varying venues, for instance Taupiri paddock and Paterson Park.
+The town has two rugby league clubs.
+Turangawaewae Rugby League Club is named after the marae opposite its clubrooms.
+The Ngaruawahia Rugby League Club's team is the Ngaruawahia Panthers.
+Ngaruawahia RLC is the oldest such club in the Waikato.
+Early games were played at various venues, such as Taupiri paddock and Paterson Park.
 The first major match for the town was held in August 1911 when they lost to Auckland 22 – 36 at the Caledonian Ground in Frankton.
-Ngaruawahia did however beat Hamilton United 27 – 4 in the first ever Northern Union game to be played at Hamilton's Steele Park in 1912.
+Ngaruawahia beat Hamilton United 27 – 4 in the first ever Northern Union game to be played at Hamilton's Steele Park in 1912.
 The senior team were Champion of Champions in 1956 and 1957.

-Ngāruawāhia is the home of the rugby league team Turangawaewae RLC, which is named after the marae opposite the clubrooms.

-River activities
+The local football (soccer) club is Ngaruawahia United, known as "The Green Machine", founded in 1968.
+Centennial Park is the home ground for the club, and has been the home venue for ASB Premiership side Waikato FC in past seasons.

 The local regatta has been a fundamental event for the region for well over a century.
 An event is held every year in March on the Waikato River.
 The first regatta was an unofficial event in 1892, involving both Māori and Pākehā festivities.
 The regatta provided a means of association between two ethnic groups, socially and culturally.
 The first official regatta took place in 1896 and since then has grown to become one of New Zealand's largest aquatic festivals.
 During the centennial regatta in March 1996, over 48,000 people visited the town to see thousands of performers from a number of countries.

 For many years, jumping off the rail bridge has been a tradition.
 However, organisations such as KiwiRail want the practice to end.

-Hopuhopu

-Hopuhopu is 5 km north of Ngāruawāhia.
-From 1853 Hopuhopu had a boys' mission school, which lost most of its pupils in 1862 and, by 1863, was reported as in disrepair.
-The mission house burnt down in 1886.
-An army camp was built on the mission site in the 1920s, including its own water supply, ammunition dumps and a railway siding.
-A 1925 photograph showed only one building and many tents, but a 1955 aerial photo showed the extent of building, which was largely complete by 1927.
-In 1993 the camp was returned to Waikato-Tainui, who converted it to their headquarters and Waikato-Tainui College for Research and Development.